cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (RFC EDITOR: Please replace "RFC XXXX" above with the RFC number assigned to this document.)

-VDAF identifiers are used for domain separation, as described in {{dst-binder}}.
+VDAF identifiers are used for domain separation, as described in
-Domain separation guards against failures of entropy sources, by ensuring that invocations of different VDAFs use different derived values, even if they are invoked with the same underlying random data.
+{{dst-binder}}.
+Domain separation guards against cross protocol attacks and certain failures of entropy sources.
+See {{deep}}.

 The benefits of domain separation are undermined if different VDAFs are used with the same VDAF Identifier.
 The "Reserved for Private Use" code points